Helga-Helga/consistency-constraints-recognition/lab1_image_denoising/README.md

 Firstly, random labeling (image) is generated `{k(t) | t in T}`.

 Then, for each object `t in T` a label `k(t)` is sampled from distribution `p(k(t) | k(N(t)))`.
-This step is repeated while labeling changes or while a given number of iterations is not done.
+This step is repeated while not more than `changes_threshold`% have changed after the iteration of Gibbs sampling.

 ## Getting result

-After some number of iterations we memorize the result of each `n`th iteration.
+After some number of iterations, we memorize the result of each `n`th iteration.
 Then the most common color is defined for each pixel.
 It would be a result.